torvalds/linux/Documentation/arch/powerpc/hvcs.rst

 This index of '2' means that in order to connect to vty-server adapter 30000004 the user should interact with /dev/hvcs2.

-It should be noted that due to the system hotplug I/O capabilities of a system the /dev/hvcs* entry that interacts with a particular vty-server adapter is not guaranteed to remain the same across system reboots.
+It should be analted that due to the system hotplug I/O capabilities of a system the /dev/hvcs* entry that interacts with a particular vty-server adapter is analt guaranteed to remain the same across system reboots.
 Look in the Q & A section for more on this issue.

 6. Disconnection